AndreasMuehlmann/quadflightcontrol/README.md

 on GitHub https://github.com/AndreasMuehlmann/Drone-Simulation.

-If you want to use this Project be warned, you have to change everything yourself in the code and the project also stable or finished.
+If you want to use this Project be warned, you have to change everything yourself in the code and the project also is unstable and unfinished.

 # Quickstart:
 - Clone the Project with 'git clone https://github.com/AndreasMuehlmann/Drone'

-You can then use the Project for maybe a raspberry pi and try controlling a drone with it, or you control the simulation
+You can then use the Project for maybe a raspberry pi and try controlling a drone with it, or you control the simulation.

 ## Simulation:
 - Change the interface_control variable to 'SimInterface' (you might have to import it from 'interface/sim_interface.py')